void4/FireVR/README.md

 ##Requirements

 - [JanusVR](http://www.janusvr.com/)
-- [IPFS](http://ipfs.io/docs/install/) * required for IPFS publication
+- [IPFS](http://ipfs.io/docs/install/) *only required for IPFS publication

 To use IPFS:

-  IPFS must be present in the PATH.
+- IPFS must be present in the PATH.

-  When not using the IPFS gateway, you need to run the IPFS daemon locally ("ipfs daemon").
+- When not using the IPFS gateway, you need to run the IPFS daemon locally ("ipfs daemon").

 This addon was tested under Ubuntu/Linux and Windows.
 Your feedback is welcome!